Saudi oil tankers among those attacked off UAE amid Iran tensions

 A fifth of global oil consumption passes through the Strait of Hormuz from Middle East crude producers to major markets in Asia, Europe, North America and beyond.
 The narrow waterway separates Iran from the Arabian Peninsula.

-Iran's Revolutionary Guards, designated a terrorist organisation by Washington, threatened last month to close the chokepoint if Tehran was barred from using it.
+Iran's Revolutionary Guards, designated a terrorist organization by Washington, threatened last month to close the chokepoint if Tehran was barred from using it.

 Oil prices rose more than $1 a barrel on Monday but then fell with Wall Street as the negative turn in U.S.-Chinese trade talks spooked investors.
 Brent futures closed down 39 cents at $70.23 a barrel.